Samsung's Galaxy Note 7 battery fire announcement: 5 biggest takeaways

 The UL, Exponent, and TUV Rheinland agencies that Samsung commissioned to ferret out the fires' cause agreed that the battery -- not Samsung's phone design -- caused the sale-stopping combustion.

-True as that may be, Samsung didn't address why its own processes and quality control program failed the catch the problem.
+True as that may be, Samsung didn't address why its own processes and quality-control program failed to catch the problem.
 Ultimately, it's Samsung's name on the roughly 3 million Note 7 phones that shipped worldwide.

 Battery testing procedures are notoriously under lock and key.
-(I've been in two companies' factories and haven't been allowed to report one either one.)
-But now Samsung is sharing its 8-point checklist, which it will apply to every phone going forward, including the new Galaxy S8 and future Galaxy Note 8.
+(I've been in two companies' factories and haven't been allowed to report on either one.)
+But now Samsung is sharing its eight-point checklist, which it will apply to every phone going forward, including the new Galaxy S8 and future Galaxy Note 8.

 The checklist that Samsung will conduct includes new protocols and enhancements to original tests.
 Instead of speccing out just the size and voltage requirements, Samsung is exerting more control over aspects like the types of materials used.
 Moreover, Samsung wants other devicemakers and agencies to use it, too.